josharnoldjosh/josharnoldjosh.github.io/_posts/2017-06-14-ai-explained-part1.markdown

 The time it takes for computers to find relationships within data depends on the computational power for the machine.
 To give you an idea, it usually takes a computer anywhere from a few hours to a few days to find a decent relationship in a given dataset to be able to make accurate predictions.

+## Conclusion

+I hope this post helped give you a quick introduction to A.I and the intuition behind machine learning.
+In the next post I plan to tackle artificial neural networks.
+Thanks for reading 🙏🏼